hakankkk/Powershell-Queries/README.md

 Than you need to give the subnet like "192.168.1" The IpScanner works on "C" class IP adresses due to the performance issue.
 Because of the waiting of the sended icmp packet time is too much, we make this program for "C" class scanning.
 Besides it does not have a capability of using threads so that if you want to be scan more than 1 "C" class, you should execute the program more than once.
 As I say before we can develop program with threads or after a scan it can ask you to continue or not, however with this version it is more efficient and lightweight that you can easily download and start an ip scan in a comprimised Windows machine.

+Than you need to write starting octest like "0"
+In last step you need to write the finish octet "255" For last two parameters you decide that your scan range like 192.168.1.0-192.168.1.255

+**Then the magic begins...**
 ## Example Uses and ScrenShoots: